Jump to content

 I made a test purchase...Later on, I received the funds from Stripe and the taxes were taken out (as well as their fee)

-I can't really help with facts about your transaction as I don't have access to your account.
-For example, you could be using a third party service like TaxJar, I just don't know.
-Typically, I would expect to see deductions for the Stripe charges (flat rate plus percentage) and, if you aren't on a Commerce plan, the 3% transaction fee charged by Squarespace.
+I can't answer questions about a specific transaction as I don't work for Squarespace and don't have access to your account.
+However, I would expect to see deductions for the Stripe charges (flat rate plus percentage) and, if you aren't on a Commerce plan, the 3% transaction fee charged by Squarespace.

 For a definitive answer, I encourage you to get in touch with Squarespace directly by raising a ticket through Squarespace Customer Care.
 For the benefit of others, please let us know how you get on 🙂.